Page caching

 index-mobile-https.html

-- HTML page for mobile when the Separate Mobile Cache feature is enabled. -
+- HTML page for mobile created by the Mobile Cache feature.

 index-webp-https.html

-- HTML page for the WebP version when WebP Compatibility is enabled. -
+- HTML page for the WebP version when WebP Compatibility is enabled.index-https-cookieValue.html

 - If the mandatory/dynamic cookies method has been used or you're using a plugin with automatic cookies compatibility, it's expected to see files named like this.